Wildlife & Animals – Vwaza Marsh WR

 Wildlife Highlights

-Some antelope to look out for at the lake include puku, greater kudu, Lichtenstein's hartebeest, roan and eland.
-Deeper in the reserve, in thick mopane woodland, there is a chance of seeing sable antelope.
-Although elusive, several big cats can sometimes be spotted: lion, leopard, caracal and serval.
+Some antelope to look out for at the lake include puku, greater kudu, Lichtenstein’s hartebeest and roan.
+Deeper in the reserve, in thick mopane woodland, there is a chance of seeing sable antelope and zebra.
+Although elusive, several species of carnivore are sometimes seen.
+These include spotted hyena, side-striped jackal, leopard, lion, caracal, serval and various mongooses.

 Best Time for Wildlife Viewing